-Remember that each kind of presser foot is likely to have more than one version, each designed for a specific type of machine.
+Remember, each kind of presser foot is likely to have more than one version, each designed for a specific type of machine.
 To purchase the presser feet designed specifically for your Janome model, visit your authorized dealer.

 The Basic Binder includes the actual notebook as well as all the pages in the initial set.
 The MSRP is $29.99.
 The addendum sections are just the pages themselves, no notebook, and each has a MSRP of $29.99.
-Check with your Janome Dealer about special offers he/she may be featuring.
-And, keep in mind that the Workbooks and Addendum Supplements have already been very popular, but if your dealer is out-of-stock, special orders are quick and easy to fulfill.
+Check with your Janome America Dealer about special offers he/she may be featuring.
+And, keep in mind the Workbooks and Addendum Supplements have been very popular, but if your dealer is out-of-stock, special orders are quick and easy to fulfill.

 The Basic Binder

-This set covers the feet that are most likely to have come in the above-mentioned “bag o’ extra feet” you’ve been avoiding opening.
+This set covers the feet most likely to have come in the above-mentioned “bag o’ extra feet” you’ve been avoiding opening.
 These nine hardworking feet tackle some of the most common tasks you encounter in your everyday sewing projects: Blind Hem Foot G, Button Sewing Foot T, Automatic Buttonhole Foot R, Even Feed Foot, Overedge Foot M, Rolled Hem Foot 2mm D, Satin Stitch Foot F, Zig Zag Foot A, and Zipper Foot E.

 Each foot is presented with complete, full-color instructions on how to attach it to the machine, recommended machine settings, exercises and lessons for practicing the technique(s) the foot performs, as well as helpful tips and notes that give you the “inside scoop” on special usage options and troubleshooting suggestions, such as the fact that when sewing buttonholes on knits, you should set the Presser Foot Adjustment Dial to 2 to reduce fabric stretching.